jalsayid/InternAtlas/README.md

 ## 🚀 Features

 - Students can search and filter internships based on various criteria.
-- Students receive notifications regarding their applications.
+- Students can track the status of their internship applications.
 - Companies can register, post internship opportunities, and manage applications.
 - Admins can approve/reject company profiles, delete inappropriate content, and generate reports.
 - Integration with external APIs (e.g., LinkedIn Jobs, Maps) for enhanced experience.